selfuryon/netdev/docs/overview.rst

 Library consist from several base classes and end classes which using for communication.
 The main class is :class:`BaseDevice`.
 It provides some basic functionality regardless of device type.
-Library also have two common child classes: :class:`IOSLikeDevice` and :class:`HPLikeDevice`.
+Library also have two common child classes: :class:`IOSLikeDevice` and :class:`ComwareLikeDevice`.

 :class:`IOSLikeDevice` class provides some basic methods for cisco like devices: devices which have user exec, privilege exec and conf mode concepts.

-:class:`HPLikeDevice` class provides some basic methods for hp (comware) like devices: these devices have only exec view and system view concepts.
+:class:`ComwareLikeDevice` class provides some basic methods for hp (comware) like devices: these devices have only exec view and system view concepts.

 All other classes are the end classes which you can use for working with particular device: